Deforestation of Tropical Rainforest (Cambridge (CIE) IGCSE Geography)

 • Wildfires are a natural cause of deforestation:

-• The frequency and severity of wildfires have increased this is linked to human induced climate change
+• The frequency and severity of wildfires have increased this is linked to human-induced climate change

 Examiner Tips and Tricks

-It is important to remember that deforestation is often the result of a combination of factors which are linked together rather than any one cause.
+It is important to remember that deforestation is often the result of a combination of factors that are linked together rather than any one cause.
 For example, the growth of settlements also leads to more land being cleared for agriculture to support the people in the settlements.

 Environmental impacts of deforestation

-• Many of the impacts of deforestation are environmental including:
+• Many of the impacts of deforestation are environmental, including:

-• Areas that have been deforested are planted with monoculture which reduces biodiversity
+• Areas that have been deforested are planted with monoculture, which reduces biodiversity

-• Interception and infiltration decrease which reduces evapotranspiration and as a result precipitation decreases
+• Interception and infiltration decrease which reduces evapotranspiration and as a result, precipitation decreases

-• Increased overland flow which leads to soil erosion and sedimentation of the rivers
+• Increased overland flow, which leads to soil erosion and sedimentation of the rivers

-• Sediment builds up on riverbeds reducing their capacity and increasing the flood risk
+• Sediment builds up on riverbeds, reducing their capacity and increasing the flood risk

 • Lack of interception increases the leaching of nutrients

-• Fewer trees increase the amount of CO2 in the atmosphere adding to the enhanced greenhouse effect
+• Fewer trees increase the amount of CO2 in the atmosphere, adding to the enhanced greenhouse effect

 Impact on the nutrient cycle